How the Fed Rate Cuts Impact Your Finances

 Certificates of Deposit

 Certificates of deposit (CDs) offer a fixed interest rate instead of a variable one, which means that your APY will remain the same for your chosen term, which can range from one month to several years.
+CD rates tend to be higher than savings account rates.

 How to Minimize the Negative Impact of Fed Rate Reductions

-If you have some flexibility with your financial plan, there are some steps you can take to enjoy the benefits of fed rate reductions while also minimizing the drawbacks.
+If you have some flexibility with your financial plan, there are some steps you can take to enjoy the benefits of Fed rate reductions while also minimizing the drawbacks.
 Options include:

 • Hold off on borrowing until interest rates start to decline.